with-code-example/with-code-example/content/posts/golang/2023-08-30-defining-models-in-gorm.md

 series: [GORM]
 ---

-In the database management with GORM, the foundation lies in the art of defining models.
-Models are the bridge between your application's object-oriented structure and the relational world of databases.
-This article delves into the art of crafting effective models in GORM, exploring how to create structured Go structs, annotate fields with tags, and establish associations between models to unlock the full potential of your application's database interactions.
+The core of database administration using GORM is the skill of defining models.
+Models serve as a link between the object-oriented structure of your programme and the relational world of databases.
+This article digs into the art of creating successful models in GORM, examining how to design structured Go structs, annotate fields with tags, and develop links across models in order to maximise the potential of your application's database interactions.

 ## Creating Struct Models in GORM

-The heart of your GORM-based application resides in well-defined struct models.
-A struct model represents a database table, and each field in the struct corresponds to a column in the table.
-Here's how to create struct models:
+Well-defined struct models are the brains of your GORM-based application.
+Every field in a struct model corresponds to a column in a database table, which is represented by a struct model.
+This is how struct models are made:

 ```go
 package models